lorensen/VTKExamples/src/VTKBook/09Chapter9.md

   <figcaption style="color:blue"><b>Figure 9-42</b>.
 1D texture map. (a) In/out map. (b) Addition of transition region to in/out map.</figcaption>
 </figure>

 To construct the texture map we use intensity-alpha, or $I\alpha$ values.
 The intensity modulates the underlying color, while the alpha value controls transparency (as described previously).
 In the accentuated region, the intensity and opacity values are set high.
-In the concealed region, the intensityvaluecanbesettoanyvalue($if \alpha = 0$)or to a lower value($if \alpha \ne 0$).The transition region can use various combinations of $\alpha$ and intensity.
+In the concealed region, the intensity value can be set to any value ($if \alpha = 0$) or to a lower value ($if \alpha \ne 0$).The transition region can use various combinations of $\alpha$ and intensity.
 A nice combination produces a black, opaque transition region (i.e., $I = 0$ and $\alpha = 1$ ).

 To visualize information with the thresholding technique, we must map data to texture coordinates.
 As we saw previously, we can use scalar values in combination with a threshold specification to map data into the concealed, transition, and accentuated regions of the texture map. **Figure 9-43a** shows an example of texture thresholding applied to scalar data from a simulation of fluid flow.
 A scalar threshold sT is set to show only data with scalar value greater than or equal to sT.